The ERM Program

 ISO provides principles, framework and a process for managing any form of risk in a systematic, transparent and credible manner.
 The ERM program is committed to:

-- advising and assisting university managers in identifying potential risks and losses.
+- advising and assisting risk owners in identifying and assessing their risks and controls.

 A printable version of the UofSC ERM Policy [pdf] is available.